Learning to Walk With Less: A Dyna-Style Approach to Quadrupedal Locomotion: Method

 \subsection{Rewards}

-To reward the robot’s movement, we use two groups of functions: $r^{\text{task}}$ to reward the main task of the policy, i.e., tracking the locomotion commands, and $r^{\text{aux}}$ to penalize undesirable behaviors (e.g., unsmooth actions and high vertical velocity).
-The final reward is computed as $r_k = r_k^{\text{task}} \exp(\sigma \cdot r_k^{\text{aux}}) $.
-This formulation prevents negative rewards and ensures that the final reward is only a decrement of the main task reward.
-Finally, it is important to highlight that no function is used to enforce a specific gait pattern.
-As a result, the learning process does not constrain the robot to a predefined gait~\cite{margolis2023walk}.
+To reward the robot's movement, two groups of rewards are used: $r^{\text{task}}$ to reward the main task of the policy, i.e., tracking the locomotion commands, and $r^{\text{style}}$ to penalize undesirable behaviors (e.g., excessive vertical velocity or unsmooth joint actions) and regularize the action space to ensure hardware-feasible movements.
+The final reward is computed as the weighted sum of these components, with specific reward formulations and coefficients detailed in Appendix~\ref{app:additional_params} for each experimental platform.